tamanna3v/Imagegram/README.md

 4. Retrieve all posts with latest 2 comments
 5. Delete User Accounts along with all post,comments and images
 # Run Application
+this project has been developed using ASP.NET Boilerplate Architecture.
+Please follow below steps to run this application.
 1. First, select Imagegram.Web.Host as startup project.
 2. Open the Package Manager Console (PMC) and run Update-Database command to create the database.
 3. Package Manager Console's Default project should be Imagegram.EntityFrameworkCore